ff888/Ski-Jumping-Database-Project/README.md

 A hundred years of the ski jumping history on ONE CLICK!

-Please note a hundred years of ski jumping is long time, this means thousands of different types of tournaments (World Cup, Olympic, Team, Individual, Man, Woman, Mixed).
-Over the years, this discipline has changed a lot, the way how this sports is show now is much different then 20-30 years ago, but also technology and how data is store change a lot.
+Please note a hundred years of ski jumping is a long period of time, which means thousands of different types of tournaments (World Cup, Olympic, Team, Individual, Man, Woman, Mixed).

+Over the years, this discipline has changed a lot.
+Not only the sport changed has itself, but also the way how is shown.
+Another important aspect is the technology that is used, and the way how the data is stored is much different from 20-30 years ago.
 This app covers all these changes.

 The goal of the app is to create a database with information about all senior ski jumping tournaments that happened over a hundred years of ski jumping history.
-To achieve this goal, the program has scrape [fis.com](https://www.fis-ski.com/en) website (to see how data is pulling from the web go to "How it's works" section).
+To achieve this goal, the program has to scrape [fis.com](https://www.fis-ski.com/en) website (to see how data is pulling from the web go to "How it's works" section).

-The program is pulling the data for each tournament and creates csv files (see the "About CSV file Structure" section).
+The program is pulling the data for each tournament (pdf file or website) and creates csv files (see the "About CSV file Structure" section).
-Creates unique file name (see the "About file name structure" section) and saves it in proper place in a database according to gender, tournament type, season.
-All to find and manage it easy.
+Creates unique file name (see the "About file name structure" section) and saves it in proper location in a database according to gender, tournament type, season.
+To access and manage data in the easiest way.

-Is worth to mention that fis.com database is not complete, especially records before 2002, where there is lack of detailed data.
+Is worth mentioning that the fis.com database is not complete, especially records before 2002, where details are missing.
-If you have access to historical ski jumping data records please share it with me I will add it to DB.
+If you have access to historical ski jumping data records please share them with me I will include them in this app.
 ___

 ## ***_How it's works_***